isc30/blog.codeisc.com/_posts/xlnt-wasm/00-00-00-xlnt-wasm-intro.md

 ![](/assets/posts/xlnt-wasm/example-folder.png)

 <br/>
 From this point, it was all about opening the HTML page in Firefox, retrieving the binary content from the file and passing it into a simple [function to download byte arrays as named files](https://gist.github.com/isc30/cd996814113869bef40a27d4af79f92d).

+![](/assets/posts/xlnt-wasm/download-dialog.png)

 Boom!
-It worked.
+It worked.<br/>

-![](/assets/posts/xlnt-wasm/download-dialog.png)
+In the next chapter: creating our JavaScript API!